turing-roche/turing-roche-documentation/communications/current-comms.md

    </td>
    <td>Ideas developed collaboratively in partnership research area
    </td>
-   <td>When needed for partnership activities, probably around once a year
+   <td>When needed for partnership activities/funding calls, probably around once a year
    </td>
    <td>All members of partnership team to input
    </td>